libreworks/caridea-module/README.md

 $ composer require caridea/module
 ```

-* The master branch (version 2.x) of this project requires PHP 7.0 and depends on `caridea/container`.
+* The master branch (version 3.x) of this project requires PHP 7.1 and depends on `caridea/container`.
+* Version 2.x of this project requires PHP 7.0 and depends on `caridea/container`.

 ## Compliance